Brackets

 When calculating derivatives you can use different formats, such as

-If y is a function of x we must apply the product rule on (x · y) , and the brackets clarify this.
+If y is a function of x we must apply the product rule on (x · y) , and the parentheses clarify this.
 So you'll get

 Example 7